Communication

 This program from Pamplin College of Arts, Humanities, and Social Sciences’ Department of Communication prepares students for a variety of exciting pathways - — Integrated Strategic Communication, Journalism/Media, Communication Studies, or Sports Media.

-Whether you want to communicate through writing, media, or interpersonal communication, a Communication major from Augusta University gives you an experience like no other — one that opens the door to some of the world’s most exciting careers.
+Whether you want to communicate through writing, media, or interpersonal communication, a Communication major from Augusta University gives you a one-of-a-kind experience — one that opens the door to some of the world’s most exciting careers.

 Communication is for you if you consider yourself